Fangs-BootCamp/Fangs-BootCamp.github.io/projects/P5_UART.md

 ### Constraints <a name="constraints"></a>

-You will also need to reconfigure your constraints file to align with the top-level module
+You will also need to reconfigure your constraints file to align with the top-level module declaration.

-declaration.
 The names should line up properly by default.
-A reference file is available in the

-Google Drive folder.
+A reference file is available in the Google Drive folder.

 ## Evaluation <a name="evaluation"></a>

-The evaluation will have two steps, first submission of your source code and testbench to the
+The evaluation will have two steps, first submission of your source code and testbench to the autograder.

-autograder.
-Second, you will need to synthesize your design, download it to the FPGA and do a

-demonstration for the TA.

 ### Autograder

-Log on to [Autograder](#) and submit your code as per Project 1.
+Log on to [Autograder](https://ag.lukefahr.org/web/project/7) and submit your code as per Project 1.